AngryPants/RAS/README.md

 # RAS
 RFID Attendance System

+Code written by Terry Lim with assistance from Eswaran.

 How to update Nominal Roll:
 1. In the SD card, there is a file called NR.csv.
 In it contains 3 columns.
 2. The 1st column contains the card's RFID numbers.
 Unless new cards are addd, there should not be any need to update this.
 Otherwise, simply type their RFID into this column.